WHAT TO DO: With such a competitive female beauty market, Veet wanted to leverage social media to create emotional connections with the customers.

 WE DID IT: Our concept has been inspired by the reaction of our British friends to the result of the Referendum.
 They were shocked, upset and almost embarrassed by the decision of their country.

-So we decided to weight on the feelings of hurt of all those British Londoners who entirely disagreed with the vote, and make them the protagonists and creators of an incredibly inclusive and strategically conceived campaign.
+So we decided to weight on the feelings of hurt of all these British Londoners who entirely disagreed with the vote, and make them the protagonists and creators of a strategically inclusive campaign.

 #LondonIsOpen - Open-Brief launched by Sadiq Khan